 Backtrace will alert you in the console and via email when you reach 80% of your crash limit for the month.
 You can choose to upgrade to one of the higher tiers via the Billing Page in the console, or contact us.

-Backtrace offers three main price tiers.
-The Free and Self Service tier have a some limitations on users, number of monthly crashes, and retention periods.
+Backtrace offers free and paid pricing tiers.
+Depending on the tier, there are some limitations on users, number of monthly errors, storage space, and retention periods.

 - Free – Our free tier was created for low volume, single user environments.
 We also support qualified open source projects on our free tier.

 - Backtrace is free for single user accounts with up to 250 crashes per month.

 - Backtrace also offers an Open Source option for free to qualifying projects.
 Check out our Open Source page for more information.